Alberto Porta y Muñoz

-Alberto Porta y Muñoz (born 1946 in Barcelona) is a Catalan artist who has been known by the pseudonyms Zush (1968–2001) and Evru (2001–present).
+Alberto Porta y Muñoz (1946 – September 2025) was a Catalan artist who has been known by the pseudonyms Zush (1968–2001) and Evru (2001–2025).
 Porta is known for his early use of digital technology within his works and his style often presents art as a cathartic and therapeutic process, accessible to all.
 He was a forerunner in the implementation and normalization of art therapy, having coordinated workshops for mental patients in public institutions of fine art such as Barcelona Museum of Contemporary Art.

 Porta's work is characterized by the construction of an autobiographical personal mythology.
 His work constitutes an accumulation of images that reference the body and all its extensions: mind, sex, and time, as well as the creation of a personal code that aims to express all that is not possible to explain in a rational way.
 He uses the artistic medium of his work to challenge the distinction between reason and madness by expressing multiple personalities of a single consciousness.

-Biography
+Background

-Porta's parents both worked in the textile industry; his father as a businessman and his mother as a designer.
+Porta was born in Barcelona in 1946.
+Both his parents both worked in the textile industry; his father as a businessman and his mother as a designer.
 As such, he grew up around fashion and drew clothing designs from a young age.
 At the age of 16, he met avant-garde gallery owner René Metras, who encouraged him to pursue an artistic career.
 For supporting him at the beginning of his career, Porta would later remember the gallerist as his "artistic father."

 In 1968, during Franco's regime, artist Alberto Porta adopted the name "Zush" after being confined to a mental institution in Barcelona.
 That same year, he created the Evrugo Mental State, a fictional nation-state for which he devised its own alphabet, national anthem, flag, currency, and passports.
 In 2001, Porta discarded his alter personality of Zush which he had used for 33 years.
 On 23 February 2001, he symbolically changed his name to "Evru" during the digital technology and multimedia performance "ZUSH.TECURA" at the Barcelona Museum of Contemporary Art.
 The name Evru is derived from the first four letters of his Evrugo Mental State.

+Porta died in September 2025, at the age of 79.